Gavin Tomlin: Early career

 Tomlin was a youth team player at Gillingham.
 He subsequently joined Tooting & Mitcham United and from there joined Southern League Eastern Division club Ashford Town (Kent) on 17 January 2002 and later day scored the winning goal in a 3–2 league victory over Tonbridge.
 Tomlin joined Aylesbury United the following season and on 26 November 2002 he scored a goal in a 4–0 win over Wokingham Town in the Berks & Bucks Senior Cup.
 He then played one Isthmian League match on 14 December, in a 1–1 draw with Basingstoke Town.

 He signed with Staines Town in December 2003, having spent some time out of the game after breaking his leg during a trial at Barnet.
 He scored 11 minutes into his "Swans" debut.
 He had a trial with Notts County in June 2004.
 He scored 13 goals in the 2004–05 season, but left Staines in March to go on trial at Exeter City.
 The following month, he joined Conference South club St Albans City on loan.
 He moved on to Conference South side Yeading, but made only five starts and eight substitute appearances in the 2005–06 season.
 He went on to have a brief stay at Isthmian League side Windsor & Eton.

 Tomlin signed a one-year contract with Leroy Rosenior's Brentford in July 2006.
-He failed to break into the "Bees" first team (despite a man-of-the-match performance against Northampton early in the 2006–07 season) and his contract was terminated by mutual consent on 30 January 2007.
+He failed to break into the "Bees" first-team (despite a man of the match performance against Northampton early in the 2006–07 season).
+His contract was terminated by mutual consent on 30 January 2007.
 He joined Conference South club Fisher Athletic in February 2007.
 He helped the "Fish" to secure a play-off place in the 2007–08 season with a fourth-place finish.